apnadkarni/blt/man/listview.rst

     **-selectforeground** option.
 The default is "grey70".

   **-selectmode** *mode*
+    Specifies the selection mode. *Mode* can be any of the following.

+    **single**
-    Specifies the selection mode.
-If *mode* is "single", only one item can be selected at a time.
-If "multiple" more than one item can be selected.
+      Only one item can be selected at a time.
+    **multiple**
+      More than one item can be selected.

     The default is "single".

+  **-selectordered** *boolean*
+    Indicates whether to return the list of selected items in the order they are found in the list or as they were selected.
+This option only matters when more than one item is selected (**-selectmode** option is "multiple").
+If *boolean* is true, then items are returned in the list's order.
+If false, items will be returned in the order that they were selected.
+The default is "0".

   **-selectrelief** *relief*
     Specifies the default relief of selected list items.
 This determines